cfengine/documentation/reference/promise-types/access.markdown

 #### metatags_include

-**Description:** List of [anchored][anchored] regular expressions matching metatags to include in reporting.
+**Description:** List of [anchored][anchored] regular expressions matching metatags of classes or vars to include in reporting.

 Classes and variables with metatags matching any entry of that list will be reported to the CFENgine Enterprise server.

 When combined with `metatags_exclude`, the exclude list is applied to the subset from this list.

 [%CFEngine_promise_attribute()%]